A Primer for Early Childhood Development

-Usually, there is no reason to worry, but knowledge is your friend and your pediatrician is your best friend.
+Usually there is no reason to worry, but knowledge is your friend and your pediatrician is your go-to friend when it comes to your child’s development.
 Below is more information about each of the major developmental areas – communication, movement, coordination and social interaction.

 Show and Tell

 Most of your child’s early communication will come in the form of making their needs known (mainly crying) and responding to outside stimuli (mainly smiling).
 Words typically enter the picture around 10 or 11 months old, but can even stretch into their first birthday.
 Children in multilingual households are often quiet for longer, too.

 Moreover, understanding words (receptive language) and speaking (expressive language) require separate sets of tools.
 Expressive skills are often apparent around four to six months – that’s the one-syllable sounds you hear – before developing to a string of syllables (babbling) around seven to 12 months and first words around their first birthday.
 Some speech pathologists identify 18 months as the start of a child’s “language explosion.”

 On the receptive side of things, babies start to understand and follow simple commands like “sit down” or “no” between nine months and one year.

 Because children must coordinate so many skills to communicate, including cognitive, hearing, listening and motor abilities, there are many road bumps that can prevent or delay speaking and comprehension.
 In most cases of delayed communication, children won’t need intervention.
 Your pediatrician can help you keep track and understand when delayed communication may be a sign of something more serious.